everybytesystems/dhis2-dataflow-sdk/IMPLEMENTATION_STATUS.md

 ## Conclusion

-The DHIS2 DataFlow SDK now has a comprehensive implementation covering ALL essential and advanced DHIS2 operations.
+The DHIS2 EBSCore SDK now has a comprehensive implementation covering ALL essential and advanced DHIS2 operations.
 The version-aware architecture provides excellent forward and backward compatibility across all DHIS2 versions from 2.36 to 2.42.
 All three phases are now complete with full implementations across the entire DHIS2 ecosystem.

 **Current Status: 100% Complete**
 - Phase 1 (Core Foundation): 100% ✅